Goz Abu Goma Bridge

 The Goz Abu Goma Bridge is a railway bridge across the White Nile at Kosti, the former Goz Abu Goma.
-It is 50 miles south of Alays in Sudan.

-The structure is on the railway line between Khartoum and Al-Ubayyid.
+It is 50 miles south of Alays in Sudan and is located on the railway line between Khartoum and Al-Ubayyid.

-There are nine main river openings with a total span of 536 metres long.
+There are nine main river openings, with a total span of 536 m long.

 The bridge was completed by Cleveland Bridge & Engineering Company in 1911.